Politics Briefing

 Sustainable and effective climate finance draws from a multitude of financial instruments and incentives: reforming the international financial architecture and issuance of Special Drawing Rights, changing the narrative of Africa as an attractive investment destination, increasing the scale and scope of public guarantees, and enabling liquidity and affordable borrowing through concessional loans, credit ratings, grants, and access to Eurobonds and repo markets.

 Central to the debates on climate finance at COP27 and beyond is a report by the Independent High-Level Expert Group, co-chaired by Dr. Vera Songwe, former Executive Secretary of the UN Economic Commission for Africa (UNECA) and current Chair of the Liquidity & Sustainability Facility (LSF).
-A renowned authority and leader in the field, Dr Songwe will give an input and recommendations on how to unlock financial pledges and leverage climate finance for vulnerable nations.
+A renowned authority and leader in the field, Dr Songwe gives an input and recommendations on how to unlock financial pledges and leverage climate finance for vulnerable nations.

 Contact Persons